Rare $b \to d$ decays in covariant confined quark model: Results and Discussion

 Utilizing the model dependent and independent parameters along with the form factors, we compute the branching fractions using Eq. \ref{eq:branching}.
+We present our results with and without resonant counterparts from the charmed ($J/\psi$ and $\psi (2S)$) and charmless ($\rho, \omega$ and $\phi$) vector meson resonances.
+For computation of resonant branching fractions, the $q^2$ range close to the $J/\psi$ and $\psi (2S)$ are avoided as experimental analysis also excludes these resonance regions.
+The experimentally vetoed regions corresponding to $J/\psi$ and $\psi (2S)$ are $8.0 < q^2 < 11.0$ GeV$^2$ and $12.5 < q^2 < 15.0$ GeV$^2$, respectively.
+It is important to note here that when we consider the resonances for branching fraction computations, the results are enhanced by an order or two.
+Similar observations have also been reported in a review \cite{Blake:2016olu}.
+Further, in order to compare our results with experimental data, we also exclude the experimentally vetoed regions.
+In the literature, there are different ways for the treatment of these resonance regions.
+For example, in Ref. \cite{Ali:2013zfa}, the authors have smoothed-out the resonance regions by incorporating the next-to-leading order correction in $C_9^{\mathrm{eff}}$ using the auxiliary functions $F_{1,2}^{(7,9)} (q^2)$ from the ref. \cite{Seidel:2004jh}.
+In Tab. \ref{tab:br_Bpi_bins}, we compare our results of branching fractions for $B^+ \to \pi^+ \mu^+\mu^-$ in narrow $q^2$ bins with LQCD and LCSR results and it is observed that our results are on higher side.
+We also note that the results from most of the theory attempts are systematically higher than LHCb data in the narrow $q^2$ bins \cite{Aaij:2015mea}.
 In Tab. \ref{tab:branching_B}, we present our results of rare decays of $B$ and $B^0$ mesons in comparison with theoretical approaches viz.
 LCSR \cite{Wu:2006rd} and RQM \cite{Faustov:2013ima}.
-On the experimental front, LHCb collaboration has provided the branching fractions for $B^+ \to \pi^+ \mu^+ \mu^-$ and our results are matching well with them.
+Note that the results presented in Refs. \cite{Wu:2006rd,Faustov:2013ima} corresponds to the nonresonant contributions.
+On the experimental front, LHCb collaboration has provided the branching fractions for $B^+ \to \pi^+ \mu^+ \mu^-$ and our resonant result is lower than LHCb data.
 For the other channels, only the upper bounds are provided in PDG.
-Further, Belle \cite{Wei:2008nv} and \textit{BABAR} \cite{Aubert:2007mm,Lees:2013lvs} collaborations have also performed the search for $B^0 \to \pi^0 \ell^+ \ell^-$ with $\ell = e$ and $\mu$ and our results are well within the upper limit.
+Further, Belle \cite{Wei:2008nv} and \textit{BABAR} \cite{Aubert:2007mm,Lees:2013lvs} collaborations have also performed the search for $B^0 \to \pi^0 \ell^+ \ell^-$ with $\ell = e$ and $\mu$ and our results are well within their upper limit.
 For $B^+ \to \rho^+ \ell^+ \ell^-$ and $B^0 \to (\rho^0, \omega) \ell^+ \ell^-$ channels, the experimental data is yet to be reported.
 For the $B^{+(0)} \to (\rho^{+(0)}, \omega) \nu \bar{\nu}$ channels, our results are well within the upper limit of PDG data.
-Our results are matching well with the LHCb data for the channel $B_s^0 \to \bar{K}^*(892)^0 \mu^+ \mu^-$ (Tab. \ref{tab:branching_Bs}) and for the other rare $B_s$ decays, we again do not have experimental results available.
-The ratio for muon channel to electron channel for $B^+ \to \pi^+$ and $B^0 \to \pi^0$ satisfies the lepton flavor universality.
-Similarly for the $B^{+(0)} \to (\rho^{+(0)}, \omega)$, our ratio comes out to be 0.83 but considering the higher uncertainties, it also suggests that there is no violation of lepton flavor universality.
-Note that there are much higher uncertainties for the electron channels because of very low electron momenta.
-We observe the same trend in the $B_s^0 \to \bar{K}^0$ and $B_s \to \bar{K}^*(892)^0$ channels.
-It is also observed that the branching fractions corresponding to $B^+ \to (\pi^+,\rho^+) \ell^+ \ell^-$ for $\ell = e,~\mu$ are in good agreement with the LCSR and $\mu$ channel of RQM results, whereas for $B_s^0$ channels, our results are systemically lower than LCSR and RQM results.
-Our results also have good agreement with LCSR for the $B^0 \to \pi^0 \tau^+ \tau^-$ and $B^+ \to \rho^+ \tau^+ \tau^-$ channels.
-We also compute the radiative decay and it is observed that our results on $\mathcal{B} (B^+ \to \rho^+ \gamma)$ are within the range reported by LHCb where as our results on $\mathcal{B} (B_s^0 \to \bar{K}^*(892)^{0} \gamma)$ overestimate the RQM prediction and underestimate the LCSR results.
+Our results are within the range predicted in the LHCb data for the channel $B_s^0 \to \bar{K}^*(892)^0 \mu^+ \mu^-$ (Tab. \ref{tab:branching_Bs}) and for the other rare $B_s$ decays, we again do not have experimental results available.
+The ratio for muon channel to electron channel for $B^+ \to \pi^+$ and $B^0 \to \pi^0$ tends to be $1$, whereas for the $B^{+(0)} \to (\rho^{+(0)}, \omega)$, the ratio in our study comes out to be 0.85.
+However, considering the uncertainties in form factors and transporting them to corresponding branching fractions, the ratio approaches unity.
+It is also observed that the nonresonant branching fractions corresponding to $B^+ \to (\pi^+,\rho^+) \ell^+ \ell^-$ for $\ell = e,~\mu$ are in good agreement with the LCSR and $\mu$ channel of RQM results, whereas for $B_s^0$ channels, our results are systematically lower than LCSR and RQM results.
+Our results are in good agreement within the uncertainties of LCSR for the $B^0 \to (\pi^0, \rho^0, \omega) \ell^+ \ell^-$ and $B^+ \to \rho^+ \tau^+ \tau^-$ channels.
+We also compute the radiative decays and it is observed that our results on $\mathcal{B} (B^+ \to \rho^+ \gamma)$ are within the uncertainty range reported by LHCb.
+Our results on $\mathcal{B} (B_s^0 \to \bar{K}^*(892)^{0} \gamma)$ are within the uncertainty limits of LHCb data but disagree with the RQM and LCSR results.